 - For the USA you need to go out three nautical miles and then inform the EPA – Guidance

-If you choose a river you should be aware that the English Environment Agency say ‘It is acceptable’ with some provisos (download this leaflet – scattering ashes on rivers) – basically look out for others and don’t put anything in the river that will not degrade eg plastics.
+If you choose a river you should be aware that the English Environment Agency say ‘It is acceptable’ with some provisos (download this leaflet – Scattering Ashes on rivers).
+Basically you need to look out for others and don’t put anything in the river that will not degrade eg plastics.

 Where to scatter

 From a boat: if you have access to a boat you can do it yourself .
-If not, we can help we work with a number of boat companies that operate across the UK.
+If not, we can help, we work with a number of boat companies that operate across the UK and Ireland.
 Here is a map of them – Boats on a Map

-From the waters edge: on a beach, a bridge or the rivers edge – all make good venues, but be mindful of others and tide times, it is best to scatter the ashes below the tide line: tide times
+From the waters edge: on a beach, a bridge or the riverbank– all make good venues, but be mindful of others and tide times, it is best to scatter the ashes below the tide line: tide times

-Advantages for a shore line – no additional cost, choose your own timings and duration, no chance of seasickness!
+Advantages for a shore line: no additional cost, no restrictions on numbers; you choose your own timings and duration, no chance of seasickness!

-If scattering ashes on water, particularly from a boat you may wish consider getting an water urn or container fit for the purpose.
+If scattering ashes on water, particularly from a boat you may wish consider getting an water urn – these are containers that hold the ash and biodegrade completely in water.
+There are two main reasons for doing this:

 If you choose a beach the most appropriate option might be Trenching or Beaching.
 If you pick the correct time and beach it can be great, we would suggest a sandy beach and spot below the high tide line, carve a groove a shape or symbol in sand such as a heart shape or their initials.
 A gardening paddle hoe works well for this.
 Sprinkle the ashes into the trench, cover if you wish and wait until the tide washes the ashes it away.